nikita-savkin/nikita-savkin/README.md

         src="https://github.com/No-colour-you-like/No-colour-you-like/blob/main/developer.gif"></a>

 ## Hey there :raised_hand_with_fingers_splayed:
-I'm a self-taught Front-End Developer in Moscow, Russia.
+My name is Nikita.
+I'm a Front-End Developer.
 <br>
 I have serious passion for Web-Development and creating intuitive, dynamic user experiences.
 I take great care in the code quality and of the things I build.